Anoplocapros lenticularis: Description

 Anoplocapros lenticularis has between 9 and 11 soft rays in its dorsal fin, 10 or 11 in its anal fin, 12 in its pectoral fin and 11 in its caudal fin.
 It has a deep body which is armoured with a bony carapace made up of plate-like scales.
 There are two series of bony plate-like scales around the caudal peduncle, the front plate is broken but the rear one is complete, both these rings have the plate-like scales are rough to the touch because they are covered in tubercles.
-The adults have a concave snout with the yes located high on the head.
+The adults have a concave snout with the eyes located high on the head.
 The back and belly are keeled and in males the dorsal profile is higher than that of females.
 The small juveniles have a more rounded shape.
 The overall colour of the adult males is yellowish-orange to brownish-orange or reddish with wide light grey to whitish bands on r=the flank, one running from th eye to the lips, a second the top of the dorsal keel to the cheek and a third along the rear edge of the bony carapace.
 The females are similar but are lighter in colour and have irregular black lines and spots on the upper body.
 The juveniles are similar to the females bit have a greater number of spots.
 The white-barred boxfish has a maximum published total length of 33 cm.